Who gets the kids this Christmas?

 Take a long-term view

-A mediator will also help you draw up a balanced and fair long-term plan (although you could of course do this yourselves) of holidays and special events or days.
+A mediator will also help you draw up a balanced and fair long-term plan (although you could of course do this yourselves) for holidays and special events or days.
 If everyone, including the children, knows in advance what happens that day, they’ve got time to get used to it or plan around it.

 Put the children first